 Clicking on the category filter reveals:

-- The vast majority of listings are in the Parts & Accessories sub-category, which means this category has the most sales.
+The vast majority of listings are in the Parts & Accessories sub-category, which means this category has the most engagement and potential for sales.

-- In the top 495 listings, only 4 are in the Complete Go-Karts subcategory.
-This indicates that the Complete Go-Karts category is relatively slow moving.
+Of the 495 listings, only 4 are in the Complete Go-Karts leaf category.
+This suggests that sales within the Complete Go-Karts leaf category are very slow moving.

-This means there is a good renewal of stock in the category.
+This suggests that there is a good renewal of stock in the category.

 There is other data available within the csv/excel download that has not made it into the application including the item specifics, product identifiers, and Top Rated Seller Status.
 Downloading the data is a Premium feature, and it is worth it.

-Next run the Live Listings (Top 500) report for your specific category.
+Next run the Live Listings (Top 500) report for a specific category that peaks your interest.
 Keyword searches may be more relevant for products that are very niche or exist across categories.
+To continue with this example, we have re-run the data for the Complete Go-Karts leaf category.

-In the Complete Go-Kart example (see image below) we can see that:
+In the Complete Go-Kart example (see image above) we can see that:

-- The number of listings within the sub-category are 10% of the top level category of Go-Karts (recreational) which was 16,575.
+The number of listings within this leaf-category are 10% of the top level category of Go-Karts (recreational) which was 16,575.
+Refer to the first image above from the first report for Go-Karts (recreational).

-- The price range is very broad with the highest price at $75,000, whereas at the top level category of Go-Karts (recreational), their top price was $798.95.
+The price range is very broad with the highest price at $75,000, whereas at the top level category of Go-Karts (recreational), the top price was $798.95.
 This tell us that prices above $798.95 have less potential of a sale.

 Using the Rank filter on the left, select Top 50 to isolate the first page of search results - which is where most of the sales is happening.
 The summary data and the category filter break down will be even more focused.